 Lucky Gualtiero strode through the bustling Watkins Shipyard and watched as a hundred or more men and boys left their work stations as the day drew to an end.
 He knew from the position of the sun that it was nearing six-thirty, and realized he may have to wait until morning to meet with the owner.
 Slapping the leather folio against his thigh, he was impatient to introduce himself and speak with this shipyard’s architect on record, M. Michael Watkins.
-In his folio were the specifications and drawings compiled by his partner Ian Ross-Mackeever, now the second Earl Mackeever, and some notes Lucky had compiled over the past few weeks while visiting other shipyards, as well as the letter from their creditor bank in London guaranteeing the mortgage for two new clippers.
+In his folio were the specifications and drawings compiled by his partner, Ian Ross-Mackeever, heir to the first Earl Mackeever, and some notes Lucky had compiled over the past weeks visiting other shipyards, as well as the letter from their creditor bank in London guaranteeing the mortgage for two new clippers.

-This was the last stop of the three North American shipyards and Ian’s builder of choice; his father had worked for Mr. Watkins before Mr. Ross’s death twelve years ago.
+This was the last stop of the three North American shipyards and Ian’s builder of choice, as his father had worked for Mr. Watkins before his death twelve years ago.
 Lucky made his way through the dry dock, looking for their offices, while scrutinizing several new vessels under construction, all at different stages.
-One appeared near finished and was floating, and another was just a hull up on blocks, still in the early stages of interior construction.
+One appeared near finished and was afloat dockside, and another was just a hull up on blocks, still in the early stages of interior construction.
 Others were in various stages between.

 For Lucky, watching the building process was enlightening, because he could clearly recognize the quality of workmanship at different stages in the construction.
-So far, it appeared that Watkins built a very fine hull from what he saw.
-The in-water boat had three solid masts, where one of the boats on blocks nearest him awaited cladding, the copper sheeting used to prevent shipworm and saltwater from damaging the wood.
-All of the wood used for hulls appeared to be solid cypress.
-The rudder was about to be placed on the hull in dry dock, which would be interesting to watch if he were still here in a day or two.
-The inner post and stern post were already affixed and the rudder—a typical gunstock shape—lay on blocks on the ground waiting for the hinge apparatus to be joined to it.
+So far it appeared Watkins built a very fine hull from what he saw.
+The in-water boat had three solid masts, where one of the two on blocks nearest him awaited cladding, the copper plating used to prevent shipworm and saltwater from damaging the wood.
+All the wood used for hulls appeared to be solid cypress.
+The rudder was about to be placed on the hull in dry dock, which would be interesting to watch if he was still here when they raised it.
+The inner post and stern post were already affixed and the rudder–a typical gunstock shape–lay on blocks on the ground waiting for the hinge apparatus to be joined to it.
 Once that was done, the whole unit would be lifted into place.

-He turned and kept walking toward what he thought were the company offices, a brick two-story building, and was stopped by what appeared to be a lad as he neared the door.
+He turned and kept walking toward what he thought were the company offices, a brick two-story building, and was stopped by a lad as he neared the door.

 “Can I help you?”

-His momentary shock faded, and he met the golden brown-eyed gaze of a young woman with straight auburn hair tied back and bound in netting and golden-red-brown eyebrows arched delicately over an expressive, curious gaze.
-A sprinkling of freckles spread across her cheeks, over the bridge of her nose, and up to her forehead.
-She stood near chin-height to him and wore charcoal-gray breeches and a dove-gray, lightweight, short-sleeved jacket that fell over the hip.
+His momentary shock faded and he met the golden brown-eyed gaze of a young lady.
+With straight auburn hair of undetermined length tied back and bound in netting, her golden-red-brown eyebrows arched delicately over an expressive, curious gaze.
+A sprinkling of freckles spread across her cheeks, over the bridge of her nose and up to her forehead.
+She stood near chin-height to him, and wore what appeared to be charcoal-gray breeches, and a short-sleeved, lightweight, dove gray jacket, that fell over the hip.
 Under that, a white blouse buttoned up to the chin to protect her modesty.
 She had a pretty face, even though her eyes appeared tired, and her smile looked almost forced.

 “May I help you?”
-Now she sounded a tad annoyed out that he’d kept her waiting for his reply.
-Her wide-brimmed straw hat dangled by its tied strings from her fingers while she removed the writing pad from under her arm and a pencil from her jacket pocket.
+Now she sounded a tad put out that he’d kept her waiting for his reply, her wide-brimmed straw hat dangling by its tied strings from her fingers.

 He shook his head to clear his thoughts.
 “I’m looking for Mr. Spenser Watkins, or a Mr. M. Michael Watkins.”

 “I am Mary-Michael Watkins, and my husband, Mr. Spenser Watkins, has gone for the day.”
-She fumbled with the pad, pencil, hat, and jacket while she waited for him to reply.
+She fumbled with her pad and pencil and her hat and jacket while she waited for him to reply.

 Damnation.
-The first intriguing woman he’d met in a long time and she was married.
-But it was his experience that married women quite frequently made the best lovers.
-She was so interesting and attractive and . . . different that he’d have to see how married she was.
-Maybe, if he played his cards right, he just might get–God, he hated when his friends said it—but perhaps he might get lucky.
+The first intriguing young woman he’d met in a long time and she was married.
+Seemed to be his luck of late.
+Mrs. Watkins was interesting-looking—no, attractive, very attractive.
+Attractive and yet… different.
+The rake in him wanted to see just how married she was.
+Maybe, if he played his cards right, he just might get–God, he hated when his friends said it–but perhaps he might get lucky.

 “Aye, we did.”
 Lucky didn’t enjoy bragging, but in this instance he was proud of what he and Ian had accomplished.
 They had beat what was purported to be the fastest clipper on the ocean to date.
 A clipper that was built right here in this very shipyard.
-“My partner and I currently sail two one-hundred-and-twenty-foot clippers and are looking to expand our tea import business by adding two more ships to our fleet.
+“My partner and I are looking to expand our tea import business by adding two more ships to our fleet.
 We are in the market to have some custom work done and your shipyard came highly recommended.”

 Her eyebrows rose and she smiled a crooked smile at him.
 “Oh?
-Your partner knows of our work?”
+By whom?
+McKim?”

 She pursed her lips and squinted, apparently deep in thought as she seemed to search her recollections.
 “Ian Ross.
 Why does that name sound familiar?
 Likely he’s had work done here before.”